-Utilities is subject to regulation by the City Council with respect to rates charged for services, budgeting, accounting and other matters pertaining to regulated operations.
+Utilities is subject to regulation by the City Council with respect to rates charged for services, budgeting, accounting, and other matters pertaining to regulated operations.
 As such, Utilities applies the provision of GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements ("GASB 62").

-Effective December 31, 2009, Utilities received approval to recognize a regulatory asset for SDS mitigation, engineering and design expenditures specific to the monetary mitigation requirements of the Pueblo County 1041 permit, certain NEPA mitigations as required by the Bureau and Fremont County Mitigation that do not meet Utilities' capitalization requirements and would otherwise be expensed as incurred.
-There were no SDS mitigation expenditures in 2021.
-The SDS mitigation expenditures in 2020 were \$10,167,975.
-The remaining unamortized balance was \$42,557,238 and \$50,729,406 as of December 31, 2021 and 2020, respectively.
+Effective December 31, 2009, Utilities received approval to recognize a regulatory asset for SDS mitigation, engineering, and design expenditures specific to the monetary mitigation requirements of the Pueblo County 1041 permit, certain NEPA mitigations as required by the Bureau and Fremont County Mitigation that do not meet Utilities' capitalization requirements and would otherwise be expensed as incurred.
+There were no SDS mitigation expenditures in 2022 or 2021.
+The remaining unamortized balance of the regulatory asset was \$34,798,795 and \$42,557,238 as of December 31, 2022 and 2021, respectively.

 Effective January 1, 2012, Utilities began directly expensing conservation and demand side management rebate costs.
 Prior to 2012, expenses were accounted for using GASB 62.
 The balance of expenses accounted for using GASB 62 was fully amortized as of December 31, 2021.
-The balance of expenses in 2020 was \$337,480.

-Effective December 31, 2012, Utilities received the City Council's approval to recognize debt issue costs as a regulatory asset in accordance with GASB 62.
-A regulated asset valued at \$16,039,835 was established on January 1, 2013, for the unamortized balance of the debt issue costs through December 31, 2012.
-In 2021 and 2020, additional debt issue costs were \$1,519,860 and \$4,973,410, respectively.
+Effective December 31, 2012, Utilities received the City Council's approval to recognize debt issuance costs as a regulatory asset in accordance with GASB 62.
+A regulated asset valued at \$16,039,835 was established on January 1, 2013, for the unamortized balance of the debt issuance costs through December 31, 2012.
+In 2022 and 2021, additional debt issuance costs were \$2,254,925 and \$1,519,860, respectively.
 Debt issuance costs are amortized over the life of the bonds using the straight-line method and the expense is reported as Other expense on the Statements of Revenues, Expenses and Changes in Net Position.
-The remaining unamortized balance was \$18,082,631 and \$18,231,057 as of December 31, 2021 and 2020, respectively.
+The remaining unamortized balance was \$18,085,624 and \$18,082,631 as of December 31, 2022 and 2021, respectively.